Ouija Shark is a 2020 Canadian comedy horror film about teenage girls that summon an ancient man-eating shark after playing with a spirit board.

 “There are endless scenes of people wandering around in the woods or sitting by the pool talking.
 There’s even a scene where one of the girls, Tiffany (Amy Osborne), helps some random guy wash his car.
 It serves no point but to kill time and is basically a music video for some crappy country song […] Ouija Shark might be fun if you’re in an undemanding mood.
 Just keep the remote nearby.”
 Voices from the Balcony

-Filmed in 2017 but was unreleased for two years.
+Filmed in 2017 Ouija Shark remained unreleased for two years.
+We can understand why.

 The movie cost $300 CDN with 2/3 of the budget going to the shark prop.